RyanGaudion/Verses-Node/REPORT.md

 Another part of the application that would require scaling would the Node.js application itself.
 Currently there is 1 instance of this available (hosted in Heroku) however in order to reduce load times for user's internationally, or allow more customers to visit the site, the application would need to scale.
 Horizontal scaling is usually cheaper however does raise one concern with the current architecture.
 If this application was to scale horizontally (across multiple instances) I would need a way to centralise user sessions so that every instance can access them.
 There are 2 ways this could be done, either by load balancing the instances (and have the load balancer store the sessions) or by storing the sessions in a database.

-One way to solve the scalability issue is to move to a serverless design.
-This would mean re-architecturing the app to only include API endpoints.
+One way to solve the scalability issue is to move to a serverless design. `(6)` This would mean re-architecturing the app to only include API endpoints.
 However, by doing this I could store the site itself as a static file (in something like an S3 bucket) and have the background logic run as serverless functions (for example AWS lambda).
 Both S3 buckets & serverless functions combined with MongoDB cross-region replication would provide not only a highly scalable application but also would reduce the cost per user drastically.

 # Conclusion and Reflection
 On reflection, this prototype application includes all the features I set out to include plus more (bookmarking & notes).
 It fulfills its original goal of allowing me to track my progress through the Bible.

 This application is only a proof of concept and hence does have limitations, such as its usability on mobile devices.
 The application is not fully mobile responsive and shows strange UI behaviour on smaller devices.

 To improve this application further I would generally improve the UI, including design consistency as well as mobile responsiveness.
 In order to do this, I have created a new branch in the GitHub Repository to work on the user interface.
-These changes won't be deployed with this prototype however you can see below a first draft of the redesigned UI:
+These changes won't be deployed with this prototype however you can see below a first draft of the redesigned UI.

 From the application side there is also one improvement I would like to implement.
 Currently the search bar on the History Page only searches on text properties of the reading record which does not include the date.
 I would improve the application by either adding the date field to the search index or change the backend logic to recognise date inputs.